 Program overview

 The Master's programs in Electrical and Computer Engineering at Ontario Tech University provide students with the opportunity to explore all major areas related to electrical, computer, and software systems engineering.
-This includes a comprehensive curriculum that covers essential disciplines such as electronics, intelligent systems, communications, control systems, biomedical applications, power electronics, and software engineering.
-The program is designed to equip graduates with the skills and knowledge necessary to meet the high demand for engineers in various sectors, including industry, government, and academia.
+This includes a comprehensive curriculum that covers essential disciplines such as electronics, intelligent systems, communications, control, biomedical applications, power electronics, power generation, software engineering, mobile systems, and embedded software systems.
+Graduates are well-prepared for careers in high-demand sectors, ensuring they are equipped with the skills necessary to thrive in a rapidly evolving technological landscape.

-The Master of Engineering (MEng) program in Electrical and Computer Engineering is structured to accommodate both full-time and part-time students.
-The program length is 12 to 16 months for full-time students, allowing for a flexible learning experience.
+The Master of Engineering (MEng) program in Electrical and Computer Engineering is designed to be completed in 16 months of full-time study.
+The program offers flexibility with options for both course-based and project-based formats.
 Key features of the program structure include:

-• Students may request a transfer to the project-based option after one term of study.
+- Students may transfer from the course-based to the project-based option after one term, subject to faculty approval.

 Featured Experiences

-The Master of Engineering program offers several unique features that enhance the learning experience:
+The Electrical and Computer Engineering program offers several unique experiences that enhance learning and professional development:

-• Opportunities for research and development in cutting-edge areas such as smart grids, mobile systems, and embedded software systems.
+- Research opportunities in cutting-edge areas such as smart grids, machine intelligence, and renewable energy systems.

 Career Options